LaunchCodeEducation/java-web-dev-curriculum/content/web-api-rest/studio/_index.md

 ![Error message displayed in Postman from a refused connection](pictures/connection-refused.png?classes=border)

-If sending the request results in a connection error, check your setup and request settings
+If sending the request results in a connection error, check your setup and request settings.
 {{% /notice %}}

 ### Create an `Event`